RWS/Hugging-Face-Transformers-Service/README.md

 - `POST /unmount_model/`: Unmount the currently mounted model to free up resources.
 - `POST /translate/`: Translate input text using the mounted translation model.
 - `POST /generate/`: Generate text based on the input prompt using the mounted text generation model..
+- `POST /fine-tune/`: Initiate the fine-tuning of a specified translation model with custom parameters and data.
+Receive real-time progress updates via WebSocket.

 ### Notes